 Who Does Bend Health Serve?

-Bend offers individual, family, and teen counseling for youth ages 1-25.
-They provide a comprehensive online mental health platform with subscription-based plans tailored to individual needs.
+Bend offers individual, family, and teen counseling for youth ages 1–25.
+It provides a comprehensive online mental health platform with subscription-based plans tailored to individual needs, including coaching, therapy, medication management, an IOP, and psychological testing.
+This means that Bend Health could be a good option for families with children or young adults looking for a wide range of care.

-Bend Health’s availability varies by location and therapist availability, as listed on its website.
+While technically offered in all 50 states, Bend Health’s accessibility varies by location and therapist availability, as listed on its website.

 User Reviews of Bend Health

-Bend Health garners both praise and criticism from its users.
+Bend Health garners both praise and criticism from its users, though there are few available online.
 Positive reviews highlight the platform’s transformative impact on children, with parents noting significant improvements in their kids’ emotional well-being.
 However, negative reviews point out issues related to staff turnover, billing practices, and difficulties in securing medical records upon departure.

 Positive and negative reviews from users